AnSloge/GreenSteps---Blockchain-Fitness-App/INSTRUCTIONS.md

 # GreenSteps - Detailed Setup and Testing Instructions

-This document provides detailed instructions for setting up, running, and testing the GreenSteps blockchain fitness application.
+This document provides detailed instructions for setting up, running, and testing the GreenSteps blockchain fitness application on both Windows and macOS.

 ## Table of Contents